OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 ![OCBlazor.sln Solution Explorer](./images/image-003.PNG)

 - We are using ASP.NET Core framework specific features in our class library so we need to add reference to `AspNetCore.App`.
-To achieve this  open and edit `OCBlazorLib.csproj` and add following `ItemGroup`
+To achieve this, open and edit `OCBlazorLib.csproj` and add following `ItemGroup`

 ```xml
   <ItemGroup>